Clustering and External Validity in Randomized Controlled Trials: Introduction

 We use our results to revisit \cite{karlan2014agricultural}, who study the effects of a rainfall insurance and of a cash grant treatment on farmers' investment decisions.
 That paper was also revisited by \cite{udrystochastic2019}, who argue that in this context, regional-level weather shocks need to be accounted for.
 To do so, we cluster standard errors at the regional level at which \cite{udrystochastic2019} argue that weather shocks occur.
 Doing so, we do not find very different results from those \cite{karlan2014agricultural} had obtained using heteroskedasticity-robust standard errors, thus showing that their results are robust to accounting for the aggregate shocks that arose during the experiment.

 We also revisit \cite{cole2013barriers}, who study the effects of various treatments on farmers' adoption of a rainfall insurance.
 Using heteroskedasticity-robust standard errors, the authors found that two of their treatments significantly increased adoption.
 This experiment took place in 37 villages of two districts of the state of Andra Pradesh in India, so the most aggregated level we can cluster at is the village one.
 Even clustering at this fairly disaggregated level, we find that only one of the two treatments still has a significant effect on adoption.
 The effect of the second treatment may have been due to the specific village-level shocks that arose during the experiment, and may not replicate under different circumstances.
+It could also be the case that accounting for the village-level shocks increases the variance of the treatment effect estimator substantially, and reduces power.
+At any rate, one cannot assert that this treatment would have had an effect under different shocks.

 The take-aways of our paper for applied researchers are as follows.
-When one rejects the null of no effect without clustering but not with clustering, one can assert that the treatment had an effect, given the specific shocks that arose during the experiment, though this conclusion may not generalize under different shocks.
+When one rejects the null of no effect without clustering but not with clustering, one can assert that the treatment had an effect, given the specific shocks that arose during the experiment, but one cannot assert that this conclusion would generalize under different shocks.
+This may either be because the unconditional ATE is closer to 0 than the conditional ATE, or because accounting for the shocks reduces the study's power and precludes it from detecting the unconditional ATE.
 On the other hand, when one rejects the null of no effect with clustering, one can assert that the treatment had an effect, independent of the specific shocks that arose during the experiment.
 Then, the decision to cluster or not depends on the level of external validity one would like to achieve.

-The remainder of the paper is organized as follows, Section 2 sets up the theoretical framework and presents our finite-sample results, Section 3 presents our large-sample results, Section 4 goes over two empirical applications, and Section 5 concludes.